Public Policy matters!

 Max Mueller (German Scholar)

 Indian Polity: M Laxmikant: Indian Polity by Laxmikant is the bible for UPSC aspirants.
 It is not only helpful for prelims but also helpful for mains examination.
-Indian Government and Politics section of the Political Science & International Relations (PSIR) require you to be aware of all constitutional provisions.
+Indian Government and Politics section of the Political Science & International Relations (PSIR) requires you to be aware of all constitutional provisions.
 Most importantly, you have to be aware of the current happenings of Indian politics and constantly try to see the bigger picture and what happened in the history of Indian politics with respect to that particular issue.
-For instance: If President’s rule is declared in some states, you should know under what article of the Constitution of India , it is declared and what is the Supreme Court judgement on President’s rule and what is something about this particular president’s rule.
+For instance: If President’s rule is declared in some states, you should know under what article of the Constitution of India, it is declared and what is the Supreme Court judgment on President’s rule and what is something about this particular president’s rule.

 Indian Government and Politics: B L Fadia: This book by B L Fadia is a kind of guide book for the section on Indian Government and Politics.
 It almost covers the whole syllabus.
 It is a quite methodical and full of text, so it can help you to summarize or to have many view points on a particular issue.
 However, the book is quite boring.

 The Constitution of India: P M Bakshi: This book has all the acts of the Constitution along with the important cases.
-Keep this book with you whenever you want to refer some important case related to any specific article of the Constitution of India.
+Keep this book with you whenever you want to refer to some important case related to any specific article of the Constitution of India.

-NCERT Books on Indian Politics, Democracy and Constitution of India
+• NCERT Books on Indian Politics, Democracy, and Constitution of India

-IGNOU Notes on Indian Government and Politics
+• IGNOU Notes on Indian Government and Politics

-Read 2-3 newspapers daily.
+• Read 2-3 newspapers daily.
 The Hindu, The Indian Express, Times of India

-Watch Rajya Sabha Debates.
+• Watch Rajya Sabha Debates.
 Big Picture and also the Samvidhhan series

-Watch out important Supreme Court judgements
+• Watch out for important Supreme Court judgments

-Check out the PRS website for all new bills, Standing committee reports and their summaries
+• Check out the PRS website for all new bills, Standing committee reports, and their summaries

-Please find my other blogs on Political Science and International Relations here:
+Please find my other blogs on Political Science and International Relations below if you want to know more:

 “Will the ‘New Government’ be able to achieve the goal of “Health for All”?

 The incumbent government led by Narendra Modi got a huge mandate for his second consecutive term in the recent Lok Sabha elections 2019.
 The government does not have any coalition compulsions and can take any complex decisions.
 The compositions of the Council of Ministers (COM) and the allocations of the portfolio also reflect the focus of the government on talent and good governance.
 The huge mandate given to the incumbents also creates tremendous expectations.
 “Health will be a topmost priority of the government”, said Dr. Harsh Vardhan, Union Health Minister in his first official statement.
 Even Prime Minister Narendra Modi mentioned in his speech that this victory is for those poor people who wait for years to save money and also to seek treatment.
 Now the poor people are covered under Ayushman Bharat.
 In fact, now health is going to dominate the discourse of public policy in the country as it is one of the most important components in Human Capital approach.
-If India has to take advantage of its huge ‘demographic dividend’, it has to bring about structural transformation in the health sector to achieve the goal of “Health for All”.
+If India has to take advantage of its huge ‘demographic dividend’, it has to bring about structural transformation in the health sector to achieve the goal of Health for All”.

 During the elections, two narratives were going on with respect to achieving the goal of universal healthcare.
 One narrative was to make the ‘right to healthcare’ as a legal and justiciable right proposed by Indian National Congress (INC) in its manifesto and supported by various civil society organisations.
 Another narrative was created by the incumbent government to achieve the goal of universal health coverage via the route of insurance schemes like Ayushman Bharat.
 The winning of the incumbent government led by the Narendra Modi shows that the goal of achieving universal healthcare will be led through the insurance-based model.
 However, many health experts have criticized the insurance-based model.
 The argument here is that when the proper infrastructure related to healthcare facilities and personnel will not be available, how can the Auyushman Bharat scheme be able to provide quality services?
 The role of the private sector in the scheme is also criticized.
 Providing basic services like health which is indispensable for the survival of poor people should not be left to the private sector.